Explore chapters

 Choosing your coverage length

 If you are looking for coverage for the duration of your life, permanent life insurance might be your best bet.
 However, if you want coverage over a specific time period (such as a financially demanding one), term life insurance is more appropriate.
-You may want a term that lasts until:

 • Your mortgage is paid off